paganotoni/todox/Readme.md

 The stack aims to be as simple as possible.
 It consists of:

-- Go for the backend
+- Go is the main language.
-- HTMX for the frontend
+- HTMX for the interactions with the user.
 - Tailwind CSS for styling
 - SQLite as the database.

-I have set a Makefile to setup and run the app.

 ## Architecture